-The Bali Process Business Network aims to facilitate the sharing of knowledge, tools and resources to help businesses tackle the challenges of forced labour and deceptive recruitment together.
+The Bali Process Government and Business Forum aims to facilitate the sharing of knowledge, tools and resources to help government and businesses tackle the challenges of forced labour and deceptive recruitment together.

 While some businesses have been working on this for years – many are just starting their journey to map their supply chains, analyse risk and conduct due diligence.